UAA Committees

 Research Committee

-The UAA research committee focuses on advancing the UAA strategic objectives of keeping the association current with new and existing technology and informing the public of relevant research.
-The research committee also works closely with the Tree Fund to administer the Utility Arborist’s Tree Fund and will contribute to the grant selection process.
-The committee keeps current by benchmarking priorities solicited from members.
-Through frequent review of these priorities, we strive to advance the UAA research agenda.
-By forming strategic partnerships with other groups involved in industry research and technology transfer, we ensure relevancy as we grow technologically and keep our membership informed and the UAA connected to likeminded groups.
-Our overarching goals thus can be summarized as technology driven and collaboratively reinforced to help give the membership of the UAA an industry perspective that is reflective of current trends and in touch with emerging philosophies.
+The UAA research committee focuses on advancing the UAA strategic objectives by applying new and existing research and technology and providing this information to the industry.
+The research committee also works closely with the TREE Fund to administer the Utility Arborist Research Fund and contributes to the grant selection process.
+The committee keeps current through periodic benchmarking and review of priorities solicited from members.
+By forming strategic partnerships with other groups involved in industry research and technology transfer, we keep our membership informed and the UAA connected to likeminded groups.

 Right of Way Symposium Committee